migomipo/migo-hqm-server/README.md

 /set icing *S*           | Sets icing rule.
 Allowed values are "off", "on" (touch icing" and "notouch" (no-touch icing) /set offside *S*         | Sets offside rule.
 Allowed values are "off", "on" (delayed offside) and "imm" or "immediate" (immediate offside, no offside warnings).
 /set teamsize *N*        | Sets team size.
-/set teamparity *on/off* | If enabled, players will not be able to join the team that already has more players than the other one.
 /set replay *on/off*     | Enables/disables server-side replays
 /set mercy *N*           | Sets mercy rule setting.
 If 0, mercy rule will be disabled.
 Otherwise, games will automatically end if a team scores and leads by at least X goals.
 /set first *N*           | Sets first-to-goals rule setting.
 If 0, first-to-goals rule will be disabled.
 Otherwise, games will automatically end if a team scores and and reaches at least X goals scored.